camilaferc/rramen/README.md

 ##### Removing/adding lines/stops
 RRAMEN allows urban planners to analyze the impact of removing/adding lines/stops on the RRs of points within a city.
 The figure below shows the RR of the selected region after removing line S7 (note that S7 is unchecked on the sidebar menu).
 In order to visualize a line/route on the map, the user can simply click on the <img src="/images/map-blue2-16.png" /> icon for the corresponding route.

 <kbd><img src="/images/plan-many-to-region-line-removed.png" /></kbd>

+Instead of removing/adding a whole route, the user can also enable/disable individual stops from a given route.
+This can be done by either selecting/unselecting the desired stops on the sidebar menu or by selecting/unselecting routes from a given stop on the map, as shown below.
 <kbd><img src="/images/plan-many-to-region-remove-stop.png" /></kbd>